Last Updated: July 15th, 2019 at 2:14 pm

 - On Watch for Signs of Intoxication - The state of Florida also allows sobriety checkpoints.
 Sobriety checkpoints, also referred to as DUI checkpoints, are locations where law enforcement officers are stationed to check drivers for signs of intoxication and impairment.
 Between 15 and 20 checkpoints are conducted each month.

-- Personal Injury Lawyers Fighting For Your Rights - If you or someone you know has recently suffered injuries due to the negligence of a drunk driver, you can guarantee that a personal injury lawyer is prepared to fight for their rights.
+- Personal Injury Lawyers Fighting For Your Rights - If you or someone you know has recently suffered injuries due to the negligence of a drunk driver, you can guarantee that personal injury lawyers are prepared to fight for their rights.
 In South Florida, Weinstein Legal represents clients who have sustained injuries during auto accidents caused by drinking and driving.
-As your personal injury lawyer, I am dedicated to gaining you the compensation you deserve for the utter negligence of another driver on the road.
+As your personal injury lawyers, we are dedicated to gaining you the compensation you deserve for the utter negligence of another driver on the road.